 The article emphasizes that everyone has the ability to draw, debunking the common misconception that only certain individuals possess artistic talents.
 The author supports this claim through the "60 Second Art School" method, an approach that simplifies the drawing process and allows anyone to create pleasing artwork.

 Contrary to popular belief, drawing is not an innate talent that only a few lucky individuals are born with.
 Instead, it is a skill that can be learned and developed through practice and perseverance.
-The article aims to dispel the myth that drawing is only for "artists" and provides a simple yet effective method to encourage anyone to start drawing.

 The "60 Second Art School" is a technique that simplifies the drawing process into manageable steps.
 This method can be understood and implemented by anyone, regardless of their artistic background or experience.
 It breaks down complex subjects into basic shapes, allowing beginners to gradually build their skills and confidence.